dwyerse/EventPlanner/README.md

 - Enter credentials of previously created account
 - Click login
 - Dashboard with user credentials show should appear.
-- Point browser to http://localhost:3000/edit/account to change account details
+- Click Edit Account button to change account details
-- Point browser to http://localhost:3000/edit/password to change password
+- Return Dashboard, click Change Password button to change password

 ### Feature 2: 'I want to be able to give admin access to other people'
 - Login as non-admin user created from testing previous feature